Working Through College: Can It Still Be Done?

 Finding More Ways to Pay for College

-Paying for college doesn’t have to be stressful—there are lots of ways to get help!
-Scholarships, grants, and work-study programs can make a big difference and help you save money.
+Paying for college doesn’t have to be stressful.
+Scholarships, grants, and work-study programs can help you cover costs and reduce debt.

 At STLCC, there are many financial aid options to explore.
 You can find all the details on the Enrollment Services page, which explains how to apply and what’s available.